marcel-mathias-nolte/contao4-base/README.md

 professional website that is easy to maintain.
 Visit the [project website][1] for more information.

+This is my fork of the official skeleton bundle prepared for my own bundles

 You can use the skeleton bundle as basis for your own Contao bundle.

 ## Install